jwsmith2340/RickAndMortyCharGenerator/README.md

 # Rick an Morty Random Character Generator

-This app generates a random iteration of characters in the Rick and Morty universe.
+This app generates a random iteration of characters, episodes, or locations in the Rick and Morty universe.
 In keeping with the spirit of the show, when you search for a character, you could return any version from the multiverse.
 So, search for Rick a few times in a row and see which versions you end up with.
+Likewise, search for earth a few times, and see which characters are from that version of earth.
+You can also see which characters were featured in each episode from the episodes page.
 ***
 ### Technologies Used